This post was most recently updated on December 21st, 2021

 Benefits of a Back to Eden Garden

 The aim of a BTE garden is to be no-till, no-watering and minimal maintenance.
+Back to Eden gardening method is all about recreating the environment in which plants already thrive in nature.
+There are several benefits to this gardening method including:

 Plants grow beautifully in an established Back to Eden garden, many of mine grow so much better now then they ever have.
+With a strong soil food web, a constant supply of nutrients and less soil disturbance, plants thrive in this system once it is established.

 To achieve this you need plenty of wood mulch, with a new layer each year for a first few years.
+As this breaks down it will start to build a rich soil underneath the mulch layer.

 Downside to Back to Eden Gardening